Understanding Heat And Cold Therapy

 What Is Heat Therapy?

-Heat therapy, or thermotherapy, involves applying heat to inflamed areas in order to dilate blood vessels, promote blood flow, and help relax tight muscles.
+This heat increases the temperature of the affected area in order to dilate blood vessels, promote blood flow, and help relax tight muscles.

 Types Of Heat Therapy